ericcmilligan/QuizStudyAppAndriodJava/1-overview.md

 The main purpose of the app is the use of the tags to generate quiz categories that the student can play through as a quiz with their score tracked.
-Features I want to include are a high score tab to track/compare quiz scores over time, along with a share option for student's to share their quiz scores I.e. by email.
+Features I want to include are a high score tab to view/compare quiz scores over time, along with a share option for student's to share their quiz scores I.e. by email.

-The motivation to develop this app comes from experience of using existing revision tools to help memorize information for a test.
+The motivation to develop this app comes from experience of using existing revision tools to help memorize information for tests.
 The reason I wish to create an app for this purpose is that I would like a simplified interface without the extraneous features of existing apps.